Why Dubai tenants who moved to other emirates are set to return in 2025

 Fawaz Sous

 “I think the shift will happen from other emirates to Dubai, because whatever they're paying now in neighbouring emirates will also be available at nearly the same rate in Dubai due to the higher delivery rate of new units.
-I think rental in these areas will relax a little bit in the second-tier areas,” Sous told Khaleej Times in an interview.
+I think rentals will relax a little bit in the second-tier areas,” Sous told Khaleej Times in an interview.

-Due to the increase in traffic amidst the growing population, motorists spend up to 3-4 hours a day while commuting between Dubai and Sharjah-Ajman during the weekdays.
+Due to the increase in traffic amidst the growing population, motorists spend up to three to four hours a day while commuting between Dubai and emirates like Sharjah and Ajman during the weekdays.
 But rising rentals in neighbouring emirates are not bringing relief to residents, prompting those working in Dubai to move back to save time lost in traffic.
 In addition, those who migrated to the Northern Emirates are also forced to return to Dubai amidst high rentals.

 According to Asteco’s third-quarter 2024 data, a studio costs Dh20,000 per annum in International City compared to Dh18,000 in Sharjah’s high-end areas bordering Dubai and Dh17,000 in Ajman.
 This shows a marginal difference in rents, taking into consideration the cost of fuel and the time commuters spend on the roads.